Stock market: Why Sensex, Nifty are down today; Q4 results, oil prices & more - BusinessToday

-A recovery in Brent crude oil prices following a US President Donald Trummp post and Israeli attack on Lebanon; weakness in banking names, persistent foreign outflows and profit booking ahead of the kick start of earnings season dragged stock market benchmarks Sensex and Nifty lower on Thursday.
+A recovery in Brent crude oil prices, a US President Donald Trump's social media post, Israeli attack on Lebanon, weakness in banking names, persistent foreign outflows and profit booking ahead of the kick start of earnings season, dragged stock market benchmarks Sensex and Nifty lower on Thursday.
 The day will see IT bellwether Tata Consultancy Services Ltd (TCS) kicking off the results season.

 Kotak Institutional Equities expects March quarter net profit for BSE-30 constituents to increase 3.1 per cent year-on-year (YoY).
 It expects Nifty50 firms to deliver a mere 2.6 per cent earnings growth.